ethyca/fides/docs/fidesops/docs/development/overview.md

 - `make server-shell`-  opens a shell on the Docker container, from here you can run useful commands like:
   - `ipython` - open a Python shell
 - `make pytest` - runs all unit tests except those that talk to integration databases
-- `make pytest-integration-access` - runs access integration tests
+- `make pytest-integration-access` - runs access integration tests.
-- `make pytest-integration-erasure` - runs erasure integration tests
+- `make pytest-integration-erasure` - runs erasure integration tests.
 - `make reset-db` - tears down the Fideops postgres db, then recreates and re-runs migrations.
 - `make quickstart` - runs a quick, five second quickstart that talks to the Fidesops API to execute privacy requests
 - `make check-migrations` - verifies there are no un-run migrations